cirroweb/dino-deploy/README.md

 ` heroku config | grep REDISTOGO_URL`

-(can use —app option for specifying app like this ` heroku config —app aventura-deploy-server | grep REDISTOGO_URL`  but not needed)
+(can use —app option for specifying app like this ` heroku config —app dino-deploy-server | grep REDISTOGO_URL`  but not needed)
 Redis url will be needed later for the ember-cli-deploy setup

 Set our config variables on heroku so that it can talk to S3 and redis